qurator-spk/sbb_images/doc/classifier.md

 Once that has been done, the [annotator](annotator.md) will present you the classification results below each image such that you only have to correct them.

-Additionally you can than filter for certain pre-classified image classes such that you can add training data especially for some particular image class.
+Additionally, it provides a filter functionality for the pre-classified image classes in order to selectively add training data for some particular image class.